meirwah/awesome-incident-response/README.md

 * [APTSimulator](https://github.com/NextronSystems/APTSimulator) - Windows Batch script that uses a set of tools and output files to make a system look as if it was compromised.
 * [Atomic Red Team (ART)](https://github.com/redcanaryco/atomic-red-team) - Small and highly portable detection tests mapped to the MITRE ATT&CK Framework.
 * [AutoTTP](https://github.com/jymcheong/AutoTTP) - Automated Tactics Techniques & Procedures.
 Re-running complex sequences manually for regression tests, product evaluations, generate data for researchers.
-* [Blue Team Training Toolkit (BT3)](https://www.bt3.no/) - Software for defensive security training, which will bring your network analysis training sessions, incident response drills and red team engagements to a new level.
 * [Caldera](https://github.com/mitre/caldera) - Automated adversary emulation system that performs post-compromise adversarial behavior within Windows Enterprise networks.
 It generates plans during operation using a planning system and a pre-configured adversary model based on the Adversarial Tactics, Techniques & Common Knowledge (ATT&CK™) project.
 * [DumpsterFire](https://github.com/TryCatchHCF/DumpsterFire) - Modular, menu-driven, cross-platform tool for building repeatable, time-delayed, distributed security events.
 Easily create custom event chains for Blue Team drills and sensor /   alert mapping.
 Red Teams can create decoy incidents, distractions, and lures to support and scale their operations.
 * [Metta](https://github.com/uber-common/metta) - Information security preparedness tool to do adversarial simulation.